Shopify/seafoam/docs/annotators.md

 # Annotators

+The model of Seafoam is that it is a directed graph, with nodes annotated with a bag of key-value properties.
+When graphs are read they'll have some initial properties.
+Seafoam may add more properties.
+The output routines then draw the graph using the graph structure itself and also the properties.

 *Annotators* are routines that add extra properties to graphs to help the user understand them.
 They usually have knowledge of how the graph is structured, and use this to make the graph easier to read or to make important information in